- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

-Whether you’re a fan of outdoor adventures like hiking on beautiful trails or you’re a foodie, you’re in luck.
-Wilmington truly has it all, no matter what types of things you like doing while traveling with family and loved ones.
+Whether you’re a fan of outdoor adventures like hiking on beautiful trails or you’re a foodie, there are many great things to do in Wilmington VT, no matter what types of things you like doing while traveling with family and loved ones.
+It’s a short day trip from nearby Bennington, too.

-Here are the best things to do in Wilmington VT!
+Here are the best things to do in Wilmington, Vermont!

 Hike Haystack Mountain Trail